harshraj716/assignment-ttt/README.md

 - **Navbar.jsx**: Contains the application's navigation bar, displaying the logo and a stories button.
 - **Head.jsx**: Renders the header section with a background image, profile picture, name, and additional details.
 - **Post.jsx**: Responsible for the layout of posts, initially displaying posts in three lines with ellipsis and expanding to the original size upon click.
 Renders HTML-formatted data from the `profile.js` file.
-- **Footer.jsx**: Includes a copyright statement and two links for Instagram and LinkedIn.

 ## Profile.js